torikushiii/starrail-auto/README.md

 10. Run `index.js` with `node index.js --sign` if you want to run it once.

 # Discord Webhooks
 This is an **OPTIONAL** feature.
-If you want to receive a Discord notification when the check-in is successful, you can create a Discord webhook and add it to the `.env` file.
+If you want to receive a Discord notification when the check-in is successful, you can create a Discord webhook and add it to the `config.js` file.

 1. Edit channel settings.
 (Create your own server if you don't have one.)
    ![](https://i.imgur.com/FWfK3My.png)